 The Lower Zambezi REDD+ Project is the first, and currently the only Verified Carbon Standard (VCS) project in Zambia.
 It was also the first project in Africa, and second in the world, to achieve “triple” gold level validation with the Climate, Community and Biodiversity Alliance (CCBA) Standard for its community level impact.

 The Lower Zambezi REDD+ Project is the first pilot REDD+ project in Zambia, protecting 39,000 hectares (100,000 acres) of primary Miombo forest that borders the Lower Zambezi National Park (4,092 km sq).
 Known as the Rufunsa Conservancy, this area strategically protects 60 kilometres of the National Park’s boundary, providing a buffer zone between the park and communities.

 This area has a growing human population and a thriving charcoal trade.
-The Lower Zambezi National Park forms part of a globally significant trans-frontier conservation area that includes Mana Pools National Park in Zimbabwe, a UNESCO World Heritage Site and the home of 23,000 elephants—one of Africa’s largest populations.
-The Lower Zambezi National Park area also provides valuable habitat for lion, wild dog, and locally threatened species such as sable, eland, and roan antelope.
+The Lower Zambezi National Park is also part of a globally significant trans-frontier conservation area that includes Mana Pools National Park in Zimbabwe, a UNESCO World Heritage Site and is home to 23,000 elephants—one of Africa’s largest populations.
+The Lower Zambezi National Park area also provides valuable habitat for lions, wild dogs, and locally threatened species such as sables, elands and roan antelopes.

 Validation and Verification against International Standards:

-CCBA: BCP has achieved REDD+ validation of the Lower Zambezi REDD+ Project to the Climate, Community and Biodiversity (CCB) Standard.
+CCB: BCP has achieved REDD+ validation of the Lower Zambezi REDD+ Project to the Climate, Community and Biodiversity (CCB) Standard.
 The project has been validated to the Gold level of the CCB Standards Second Edition for climate change adaptation and exceptional community and biodiversity benefits.

 VCS: The Lower Zambezi REDD+ Project has achieved VCS verification.